Symplectomorphisms of some Weinstein 4-manifolds: Introduction

 \begin{conjecture} Let $\cA$ be the collection of spherical objects

 Let $T_{\cA}$ be the group generated by spherical twists in objects of $\cA$.
 Then any spherical object in $D(Y)$ is quasi-isomorphic to an element of $T_{\cA} \cdot \cA$. \end{conjecture}

 Any spherical object in $D(Y)$ has support in $Z$, the union of all $(-2)$ curves in $Y$, and the conjecture is known for all connected components of $Z$ which are either chains or cycles of $(-2)$ curves (\cite{IU, Uehara1}, see Lemma \ref{lem:type_A_sphericals}; note the extra technical assumption in the case where the cycle of $(-2)$ curves is $D$ itself).
-A companion question is to understand the full group of autoequivalences of $D(Y)$.
-For compactly supported ones, the general expectation translates as follows.